Help Yourself (Tom Jones song): Original song

 "Help Yourself" is a reworked English-language version of the Italian song "Gli Occhi Miei" ("My Eyes"), which was written by Carlo Donida with lyrics by Mogol and originally performed by both Dino (Eugenio Zambelli) and Wilma Goich at the 1968 Sanremo Music Festival.
 British author and songwriter Jack Fishman (a.k.a.
 Larry Khan) wrote the English lyrics, which bear no relation to the original Italian.

 Tony Ferrino version

 The song was recorded by comedian Steve Coogan in character as Tony Ferrino.
-The track was used in the TV show, included on an album and released as a single in November 1996, reaching #42 in the UK singles chart.
+The track was used in the TV show The Tony Ferrino Phenomenon, included on an album and released as a single in November 1996, reaching #42 in the UK singles chart.